joshbegley/nyt-latest/previous.md

 **Live Updates: Threat of New Floods Complicates Desperate Himalayan Search**\
-`Rescuers were racing to find survivors of a destructive torrent that swept through valleys along the China-Nepal border.
-More than 1,000 people were still missing.`\
+`Rescuers are racing to find survivors of a torrent that swept through valleys along the China-Nepal border.
+The Nepali police on Friday warned people to head for safety, citing a new risk of flooding.`\
 https://www.nytimes.com/live/2026/08/28/world/nepal-tibet-flash-floods

 **Mark Zuckerberg quiere asegurarse de que YouTube y TikTok compartan su dolor**\